life-itself/web3/guide/index.md

 ### Evaluation: Mostly False

-While there are examples of DAOs facilitating distributed governance, we are yet to find an example of a DAO solving a collective action problem.
+While there are examples of DAOs facilitating distributed governance, we have not managed to find an instance of blockchain technology being used to solve a collective action problem.

 ### Content